PalanixYT/wayfetch/README.md

 Wayfetch is configured using config.h.
 The first include defines which logo is used.
 The order function defines the order of the entries.
 Simply change the order of the entries

+Instead you can also use the Autoconfigure script

 Performance
 -----------